GWU’s covid-19 clinical trial has met one early goal — getting Black and Latino people to join

 To break down barriers to participation, GWU administered the experimental vaccine or a placebo on campus and from a van that visited local neighborhoods.
 Through these efforts, doctors and researchers attempt to address people’s fears.
 This includes explaining how the vaccine works and why it’s not possible to contract the disease from the vaccine.

 Elmer Huerta, director of GWU’s Cancer Preventorium Clinic, has recruited women and minorities to participate in several clinical trials, including research on the breast cancer drug tamoxifen.
-A Peruvian immigrant, Huerta also hosts a daily radio show on health issues — “El Consultorio Comunitario,” or Community Clinic of the Air — that reaches a large audience of Latino immigrants in the Washington area.
+A Peruvian immigrant, Huerta also hosts a daily radio show on health issues — “El Consultorio Comunitario,” or Community Clinic — that reaches a large audience of Latino immigrants in the Washington area.

 Huerta, who has homes in D.C. and Maryland, said many of his listeners are working people, often with little more than a grade school education, and he addresses their concerns and explains the science in terms they understand.
 He, too, decided to sign up for GWU’s Phase 3 clinical trial and share his experience with his listeners.

-“Many times I have talked to them about the importance of clinical trials,” Huerta, 68, said.
+“Many times I have talked to them about the importance of clinical trials,” said Huerta, 68.
 “So this time, I say, ‘My God, if the doctor is recommending to his listeners and encouraging them to do it, why not do it myself?’ ”